Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Supplementary Appendix A: Method assumptions

 \begin{itemize} \item Stable unit treatment value assignment (SUTVA).
 This assumption implies that: (1) the treatment of a given subject does not affect the potential outcomes of other individuals (non-interference);\cite{rubin1980randomization, hudgens2008toward} and (2) there is only one version of each treatment (treatment-variation irrelevance),\cite{vanderweele2009concerning} implying that the treatment is comparable across units.\cite{vanderweele2013causal} The first condition is questionable, for example, in a vaccine trial, where the outcome of an individual (i.e., developing the flu) depends on the vaccination status of others because of herd immunity.
 The second condition is questionable if there are differences among versions of treatment, e.g.~in the delivery mechanism, that are relevant to the outcome of interest. \item Strongly ignorable treatment assignment.
 Ignorability implies that treatment assignment is independent of the potential outcomes.\cite{rosenbaum1983central} Ignorability can be conditional on the observed baseline covariates or unconditional.
 Conditional ignorability is strong when there is positivity or overlap,\cite{hernan2006estimating} i.e., any subject has a positive probability of being assigned to either treatment group given the baseline covariates. \end{itemize}

 The SUTVA assumption is met by appropriate study design.\cite{rubin2005causal} By design, the conditions of positivity\cite{cole2008constructing} and ignorability,\cite{greenland2009identifiability}, whether this is plain or conditional on baseline characteristics, are met by randomized trials.
 The random allocation of treatment ensures that, on expectation, there are no systematic differences in the distribution of (measured and unmeasured) baseline covariates between treatment groups, i.e., there is covariate balance.\cite{austin2013performance, greenland1990randomization} Note that balance is a large sample property.
-In small samples, one may still observe modest residual differences in baseline characteristics that bias the comparison.
+In small samples, one may still observe modest residual differences in baseline characteristics.
 As formulated by Senn,\cite{senn1994testing} in a RCT, over all the randomizations the groups are balanced, but for a particular randomization they may be unbalanced.

-Therefore, the internal validity assumptions are met if the $AC$ and $BC$ studies are appropriately designed trials with proper randomization and reasonably large sample sizes.
-Finally, we have assumed that internal validity in each trial is not compromised by other issues, such that there is negligible measurement error or missing data, perfect adherence to treatment, the absence of non-compliance, etc.
+Therefore, the internal validity assumptions are met if the $AC$ and $BC$ studies are appropriately designed trials with appropriate randomization and reasonably large sample sizes.
+Finally, we have assumed that internal validity in each trial is not compromised by other issues, such that there is negligible measurement error or missing data, the absence of non-compliance, etc.